-But again its fun to locate a hairstreak, because if your mind was somewhere else while you were walking that trail, your brain immediately goes into overdrive!
-Am I looking at (remember…they are very small) a Striped, a Hickory, a Banded, a Gray, an Oak, an Acadian…?
+I don’t remember seeing them nectaring , although it is reported that they do so on milkweed and dogbane.
+It’s fun to locate a hairstreak!
+If your mind was somewhere else while you were walking that trail, your brain immediately goes into overdrive!
+Am I looking at (remember they are very small) a Striped, a Hickory, a Banded, a Gray, an Oak, or an Acadian?

-Found from Florida north to Canada, but not widely found, they contribute to making butterfly identification the challenge that it is.
+Found from Florida north to Canada, but not widely found, Hairstreaks contribute to making butterfly identification the challenge that it is.